 How to plant: Line up rows of 9cm pots, with five bulbs in each pot.

-Other varieties to try: G. nivalis ‘Flore Pleno’ or ‘Blewbury Tart’.
+Other snowdrop varieties to grow: Galanthus nivalis ‘Flore Pleno’ or ‘Blewbury Tart’.

 Iris reticulata ‘Katharine Hodgkin’ is sometimes the first bulb to flower, in January and February.
 It loves growing in pots.